MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-QuarantineMessage.md

 ### -ForceConversionToMime
 The ForceConversionToMime switch converts exported plain text messages to MIME formatting.
 You don't need to specify a value with this switch.

+This switch has no effect if the message is already encoded as Base64.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)